PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-06 09:02:15
+Last updated: 2024-04-06 09:02:49
-Random Quote: Yes!
-Tonight is gonna be Legen... wait, are we sure it's a good idea to go to a strip club?
-Shut up, Lily!
-I'm in charge now...
-Dary! - Barney Stinson
+Random Quote: There are only two reasons to date a girl you've already dated: breast implants. - Barney Stinson